Shaun Wood he/him

 I have worked in the community mental health field for many years, as well as in private counselling, in general hospitals and recently at the John Hunter Children’s Hospital.
 I work from a strengths and trauma-informed perspective, using Cognitive Behavioural Therapy, Mindfulness, Interpersonal Psychotherapy, Narrative Therapy, Compassion-Focussed Therapy, Forgiveness Therapy and Solution-Focussed Therapy.
 I value creating a safe space that allows the person to lead in their own growth and change.

 I provide counselling for young people and adults experiencing anxiety, depression, PTSD, family and relationship challenges, domestic violence, addictions, grief and loss or chronic health conditions.
-I also specialise in working with members of the LGBTQIA+ communities and have done so for many years.
+As a proud gay man I also specialise in working with members of the LGBTQIA+ communities and have done so for many years.